Max Perutz: Establishment of the Molecular Biology Unit

 After 1959, Perutz and his colleagues went on to determine the structure of oxy- and deoxy- haemoglobin at high resolution.
 As a result, in 1970, he was at last able to suggest how it works as a molecular machine: how it switches between its deoxygenated and its oxygenated states, in turn triggering the uptake of oxygen and then its release to the muscles and other organs.
 Further work over the next two decades refined and corroborated the proposed mechanism.
 In addition Perutz studied the structural changes in a number of haemoglobin diseases and how these might affect oxygen binding.
 He hoped that the molecule could be made to function as a drug receptor and that it would be possible to inhibit or reverse the genetic errors such as those that occur in sickle cell anaemia.
 A further interest was the variation of the haemoglobin molecule from species to species to suit differing habitats and patterns of behaviour.
 In his final years Perutz turned to the study of changes in protein structures implicated in Huntington and other neurodegenerative diseases.
-He demonstrated that the onset of Huntington disease is related to the number of glutamine repeats as they bind to form what he called a polar zipper.
+He demonstrated that the onset of Huntington disease is related to the number of glutamine repeats as they bind to form what he called a "polar zipper".

 DNA structure and Rosalind Franklin

-During the early 1950s, while Watson and Crick were frantically trying to determine the structure of deoxyribonucleic acid (DNA), they were given by Perutz an unpublished 1952 progress report for the King's College laboratory of Sir John Randall.
-This report contained X-ray diffraction images taken by Rosalind Franklin, that proved to be crucial in coming to the double-helix structure.
+During the early 1950s, while Watson and Crick were trying to determine the structure of deoxyribonucleic acid (DNA), they were given by Perutz an unpublished 1952 progress report for the King's College laboratory of Sir John Randall.
+This report contained X-ray diffraction images taken by Rosalind Franklin that proved to be crucial in coming to the double-helix structure.

 Perutz did this without Franklin's knowledge or permission, and before she had a chance to publish a detailed analysis of the content of her unpublished progress report.
 Later this action was criticised by Randall and others, in view of the results and the honours resulting from this "gift".

 In an effort to clarify this issue, Perutz later published the report, arguing that it included nothing that Franklin had not said in a talk she gave in late 1951, which Watson had attended.
 Perutz also added that the report was addressed to an MRC committee created to "establish contact between the different groups of people working for the Council".
 Randall's and Perutz's labs were both funded by the MRC.